dnut/upgrade/README.md

 Please read the [Risks](#risks) section below to understand why this functionality is not built-in to the system already, and why I have created it.

-This package currently uses paru under the hood, but will adapt as necessary, always using the most reliable aur helper currently available.
+If you choose to enable AUR upgrades, `upgrade` will use either yay or paru under the hood, depending on what you have installed.
+It prefers yay if both are installed.

 You should always keep your system up to date!
 But the automation can be disabled if desired.
 Automation is handled by a systemd timer (upgrade.timer) that is enabled by default upon install.
 If there are conflicts or other problems with the upgrade, you will need to manually resolve them.
 So it's a good idea to occasionally check `journalctl -u upgrade` for any errors.